rwxrob/zet/20210826180958/README.md

 * `OpenShift`
 * `VSCode`

-Honestly, consider this a PSA. *Train your people in Linux.* The end.
+Honestly, consider this a PSA. *Train your people in Linux.* Microsoft is.
+The end.

     #rants #linux #windows #morons #powershell #cto #consulting #cloud